 Turtle Creek Assets Phone Harassment?

 Did you know?
-That of all the complaints reported to the CFPB by dissatisfied consumers, debt collection harassment from debt collectors like Turtle Creek Assets takes the top spot as it receives the highest number of complaints each year.
+Of all the complaints reported to the CFPB by dissatisfied consumers, debt collection harassment from debt collectors like Turtle Creek Assets takes the top spot as it receives the highest number of complaints each year.
 This holds true because debt collection has grown exponentially to become a $1 trillion industry and due to the constantly changing financial climate, many Americans find themselves in situations where they struggle to repay debts and thus find themselves in the web of debt collectors like Turtle Creek Assets and their harassing collection tactics.
 Little wonder you may currently be receiving calls from Turtle Creek Assets.

-The sad reality is that many consumers are unaware that there are laws put in place to protect their rights, therefore, they fail to understand that many tactics employed by collection agencies like Turtle Creek Assets phone harassment are illegal and preventable by simply understanding their Turtle Creek Assets debt collection rights which also applies to every other third party collection agency.
+The sad reality is that many consumers are unaware that there are laws put in place to protect their rights, therefore, they fail to understand that many tactics employed by collection agencies like Turtle Creek Assets phone harassment are illegal and preventable by simply understanding their Turtle Creek Assets debt collection rights which also applies to every other third-party collection agency.
 For this reason, we have compiled a free e-book to help you understand your rights.
 Click here to take the quiz and win the book.

 If you are being persistently called by debt collectors from Turtle Creek Assets debt collection at inconvenient hours or your place of work when you’ve told them that your employer does not permit such calls it is unethical and considered Turtle Creek Assets phone harassment and a violation of the Fair Debt Collection Practices Act (FDCPA) and your consumer rights.
 Contact a qualified consumer rights attorney on 877-700-5790 to get immediate assistance.